Lpierzina/mylockchaincosmos/README.md

 ---

-##🌠 Base64 Conversion Explained
+## 🌠 Base64 Conversion Explained

 The CosmWasm smart contract on Neutron requires binary data (like hashes) to be submitted as base64-encoded strings.
-After the SHA-256 hash is computed (as a hex string), it is converted to base64 before being sent to the blockchain.
+After the SHA-256 hash is computed as a hex string, we convert it into base64 before storing it on-chain.

-Example:
+Example Conversion:

-SHA-256 (Hex): 0x8b0d59e7...
+SHA-256 Hash (Hex): 0x8b0d59e73034a7e2e37dbfd14d5dc79b01f40e9bc037f3d1f42ff01e70ff947f

-Base64: iw1Z5+...==
+Remove prefix: 8b0d59e73034a7e2e37dbfd14d5dc79b01f40e9bc037f3d1f42ff01e70ff947f

+Convert to binary

+Encode as base64: iw1Z5zA0p+Ljfb/RTX3Hmwf0DpvAN/PR9C/wHnD/lH8=

-This format ensures compatibility with CosmWasm message schemas and makes it easy to interoperate with tooling in the Cosmos ecosystem.
-Receipts and emails include both the hex and base64 representations for clarity and transparency.
+This format ensures compatibility with CosmWasm's binary type schema and guarantees smooth contract execution.

+Receipts and emails include both the hex and base64 forms so users, validators, or third parties can verify or re-hash files using either representation.

 ---
 ## 🌠 Becoming a Top-Tier DApp in Cosmos